hubmapconsortium/gateway/hubmap-auth/README.md

 ### uWSGI config

 In the `hubmap-auth/Dockerfile`, we installed uWSGI and the uWSGI Python plugin via yum.
 There's also a uWSGI configuration file `src/uwsgi.ini` and it tells uWSGI the details of running this Flask app.
+No need to modify.

 ### Nginx config